gj59dgt5r4-wq/yok-health-privacy/support.md

 Yok Health is intended for general health, fitness, and wellness tracking.

-It is not a medical device and does not provide medical diagnosis, treatment, or emergency medical services.
+It is not a medical device and does not provide medical diagnosis, treatment, prescriptions, or emergency medical services.

-For medical concerns, symptoms, or treatment decisions, please consult a qualified healthcare professional.
+For medical concerns, symptoms, medication questions, or treatment decisions, please consult a qualified healthcare professional.

+For emergencies, contact local emergency services.

-## Contact
+## Contact Support

-A dedicated Yok Health support contact address will be provided before the app is publicly released on the App Store.
+For help with Yok Health, account questions, privacy questions, or technical support, contact:

+**yokhealth.app@gmail.com**

+When contacting support, please do not include passwords, authentication codes, or unnecessary sensitive health information.

 ---